gregology/gregology.github.io/timeline.md

 ## 1996

-🐶 Floppy passed away
+🐶 Floppy passed away from old age
 🎓 Started at Beacon Hill High School
 🇦🇺 Became an Australian citizen
 🌏 We got the Internet, I remember seeing chat for the first time and I didn't believe my brother that there were real people chatting

 ## 1995

 🎓 Graduated from primary school
+🐈 Abby passed away from cancer

 ## 1993